The American Association of Information Radio Operators

 As a Regional President for the International Association of Emergency Managers (IAEM) I have shared our various programs for alerting and keeping local motorists informed on a day to day basis and in times of emergency.
 The Travelers Information Station was always first on my list.

-UPDATE: In 2014, the City authorized a complete rebuild of their Information Station system, upgrading to RF-based Wireless Audio Link as the means of audio distribution to the synchronized (2) stations; program control via ISS’s IP76 (file/network based) message repetition system; adding the InfoRadio Format to increase professional sound and providing the programming to residents via StreamCAST to PC’s and portable devices.
+UPDATE: The City later authorized a complete rebuild of their Information Station system, upgrading to RF-based Wireless Audio Link as the means of audio distribution to the synchronized (2) stations; program control via ISS’s IP76 (file/network based) message repetition system; adding the InfoRadio Format to increase professional sound and providing the programming to residents via StreamCAST to PC’s and portable devices.
 Naperville is retaining NOAA Weather Radio emergency interrupts as well as their phone-based audio system as a redundancy.

 About | Contact AAIRO | FAQs | HOME | TIS History | Membership | News | Index